tonethar/IGME-230-GDD-Spring-2018/notes/php-5.md

   `name=Fred&email=fred%40sample.com&message=Hello%21&human=5&submit=Submit`

   - you can see that the names of the form fields and their values are represented as **fieldName=value** pairs, and are separated by ampersands
-  - also note that "special characters" like exclamation marks, the @ symbol, and spaces have been replaced with their hexadecimal equivalents
+  - also note that "special characters" like exclamation marks, the @ symbol, and spaces have been replaced with their URL encoded hexadecimal equivalents

   **Go ahead and change the `method` back to "post" - the form data will still be passed - but as a separate file that we don't see in the URL**